aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/function_info.md

 ## Function `check_dispatch_type_compatibility`

-Check if the dispatch target function meets the type requirements of the disptach entry point.

-framework_function is the dispatch native function defined in the aptos_framework. dispatch_target is the function passed in by the user.

-dispatch_target should have the same signature (same argument type, same generics constraint) except that the framework_function will have a <code>&amp;FunctionInfo</code> in the last argument that will instruct the VM which function to jump to.

-dispatch_target also needs to be public so the type signature will remain unchanged.
+Check if the dispatch target function meets the type requirements of the disptach entry point.<br/><br/> framework_function is the dispatch native function defined in the aptos_framework.<br/> dispatch_target is the function passed in by the user.<br/><br/> dispatch_target should have the same signature (same argument type, same generics constraint) except<br/> that the framework_function will have a <code>&amp;FunctionInfo</code> in the last argument that will instruct the VM which<br/> function to jump to.<br/><br/> dispatch_target also needs to be public so the type signature will remain unchanged.

 <pre><code>public(friend) fun check_dispatch_type_compatibility(framework_function: &amp;function_info::FunctionInfo, dispatch_target: &amp;function_info::FunctionInfo): bool<br/></code></pre>